 - Brown sugar: The deep flavor brown sugar provides is key to making this toffee really shine.

-- Chocolate chips: I use milk chocolate chips to make the melted chocolate layer, but you can opt for white chocolate chips, semi-sweet chocolate chips, dark chocolate chips, or even peanut butter chips.
+- Chocolate chips: I use milk chocolate chips to make the melted chocolate layer, but you can opt for white chocolate chips, semi-sweet chocolate chips, dark chocolate chips, peanut butter chips or even chopped chocolate bar.

-- Toppings: I choose red and green M&Ms to keep the candy festive, but nuts are also really great as a topping.
+- Toppings: I choose red and green M&Ms to keep the candy festive, but nuts, candy canes, toffee bits, pretzels or sprinkles are also really great!

 - Peppermint graham cracker: Graham crackers with white chocolate and crushed candy canes.